RPT-ANALYSIS-After Web stocks boom, investors wary but rout unlikely

 By Alexei Oreskovic and Rodrigo Campos

-SAN FRANCISCO/NEW YORK Dec 29 For investors in internet stocks, it was a banner year: shares of many companies doubled as revenue climbed and on forecasts for rip-roaring growth in earnings.
-But the gains haven't been anxiety-free, thanks to uncomfortable memories of the 1999 Internet bubble and subsequent bust.
+SAN FRANCISCO/NEW YORK Dec 29 For investors in Internet stocks, it was a banner year: shares of many companies doubled as revenue climbed and on forecasts for rip-roaring growth in earnings.
+But the gains have not been anxiety-free, due to uncomfortable memories of the 1999 Internet bubble and subsequent bust.

 Market strategists and tech experts say the comparison is overblown.
 While there is the potential for a decline in some Web company stock prices that are out of line with their earnings outlook, they say there is little chance of a bloody retreat.